-Opening from Good Friday 2019 - a new exhibition celebrates the painting, drawing and needlework of Lord Montagu's mother, Belinda, Lady Montagu.
+An exhibition celebrating the painting, drawing and needlework of Lord Montagu’s late mother, Belinda, Lady Montagu.

 From colourfully painted house fittings to ornate handbags and bold fancy dress costumes, The Art of Belinda, Lady Montagu – her story in stitches showcases Belinda’s work in the former private wing of Palace House.